-SSK pursues empirical architecture that implements the form and meaning contained in space based on data and systems.
-He aims for Adaptive Architecture, an active architectural methodology that overcomes the physical limitations of space and guarantees a healthy living environment through the optimal combination of form and function.
-It aims to regenerate fragmented daily life through refined spatialization of intangible elements such as light, shade, sound, and fluids that affect spatial psychology.
-As a high-end studio that performs total design from furniture and lighting, which are the basic units of architecture, to detailed design and construction supervision, we do not accept low-cost orders and meaningless prolific works.
-As a design-oriented studio that pursues the pinnacle of architectural detail through dense study, we are continuing innovative spatial work in Seoul after passing through London in the UK and Düsseldorf in Germany.
+SSK focuses on experiential architecture that integrates the form and meaning inherent in space by utilizing data and systems.
+SSK implements adaptive architecture, an active methodology that transcends the physical limitations of space and ensures a healthy living environment through the optimal balance of form and function.
+It aims to revitalize fragmented daily life through refined spatialization of intangible elements that affect spatial psychology, such as light, shadow, sound, and fluid dynamics.
+As a high-end studio that performs comprehensive design from furniture and lighting, which are the basic units of architecture, to detailed design and supervision, SSK does not accept low-cost projects or meaningless prolific works.
+As a design-oriented studio that pursues the pinnacle of architectural detail through dense study, SSK continues to work on innovative spaces.

 Good Architecture

 What is good architecture?
-What are the standards for good architecture?
-Can good architecture last forever?
-There are no answers.
-But one thing is for certain: the idea that only those working in the field of architecture can deal with spaces is a foolish one.
-The placement of items in a store window, the repeated filling and emptying of cars on a road, the houses along an alley that light up one by one as the day winds down, and the carts of vendors along the sidewalks.
-These are all masters of spatial utilization.
-Their architecture is modest and honest and straightforward.
-They demonstrate that architecture should not limit itself to containing and fostering the lives of mankind, but go further, to act as a channel connecting the myriad stories of life.
-A dirty piece of cheese discarded in an alley becomes a valuable resource for ants.
-The pungent aroma beckons to the ants, and the cheese eventually becomes a crowded avenue, a square, a marketplace.
-Good architecture must be like a well-aged cheese.
-Good architecture must impose itself upon polluted locations and breathe new life into the spaces.
-My small rented room of just 33㎡ can become good architecture because it features no discomfort.
-Laundry dries readily there, and it is neither cold nor hot.
-Hot water flows from the taps.
-Opening the windows allows a good breeze to enter for ventilation, and sunlight reaches all the corners of the room.
-The bookshelf by the door blocks the noise of shoes clacking outside in the hallway.
-Good architecture must be distinguished from architecture which is good to look upon.
-It comes not from the latest designs in vogue among the architecture community but from the lives of real people.
-Architecture stemming from an architect’s vanity or a popular trend is not for everyone but for a select few.
-It is not a piece of cheese for all to enjoy, but only the fulfillment of individual greed.
-Good architecture comes not from images in a monitor that architects praise with the term ‘creation,’ but from the smell of food, the sound of songs, and the noise of televisions, all of which combine to create the stories we live.
-A good architect must know how to age the piece of cheese that architecture should be, a medium for life, improving its efficiency and searching for newer stories still.
+What standards define it?
+Can it endure forever?
+There are no definitive answers.
+Yet one thing is clear: the belief that only architects are entitled to engage with space is a fallacy.
+The arrangement of objects in a shop window, the constant flow of cars filling and emptying a road, the row of houses along an alley lighting up one by one as evening settles in, the street vendors’ carts lining the pavements—these, too, are masters of spatial practice.
+Their architecture is modest, honest, and unpretentious.
+It shows us that architecture should not merely contain and support human life, but extend further, acting as a conduit through which countless stories of living can pass.
+A dirty piece of cheese discarded in an alley becomes a precious resource for ants.
+Drawn by its pungent scent, they gather, and the cheese is transformed into a bustling street, a square, a marketplace.
+Good architecture ought to resemble a well-aged cheese.
+It should assert itself even in polluted or neglected places, breathing new life into them.
+My small room of just 33㎡ can be considered good architecture because it causes no discomfort.
+Laundry dries easily.
+The space is neither too cold nor too hot.
+Hot water flows freely from the tap.
+When the windows are opened, a gentle breeze ventilates the room, and sunlight reaches every corner.
+A bookshelf by the door shields the room from the clatter of shoes in the corridor outside.
+Good architecture must be distinguished from architecture that is merely pleasing to look at.
+It does not arise from the latest fashions circulating within architectural circles, but from the lives of ordinary people.
+Architecture born of an architect’s vanity or of transient trends serves only a chosen few.
+It is not a piece of cheese shared by all, but a private indulgence.
+True architecture does not emerge from images on a screen, celebrated by architects as “creations,” but from the smell of cooking, the sound of singing, and the murmur of televisions—elements that together weave the narratives of everyday life.
+A good architect must understand how to allow this cheese called architecture to mature: to refine its usefulness, to deepen its capacity, and to make room for new stories yet to unfold.

 SIMULACRE / Korea Painting / WxL : 210x230mm / Sooseok L. Kim (2011)